Englewood, New Jersey: Local government

-Fire Department
+Fire department

 The Englewood Fire Association, a volunteer company established in 1887 as the city's first organized fire protection service, built a firehouse on North Van Brunt Street, near the site of Englewood's current city hall.
 A professional paid fire department was created in 1912 with the establishment of a Board of Fire Examiners.
 The fire headquarters constructed on William Street in 1926 was used for 90 years until its replacement by the Jack Drakeford Englewood Firehouse on South Van Brunt Street, which was dedicated on May 14, 2016.
 The department has a uniformed force of 57 members, including a Chief, Deputy Chief, 4 Captains, 9 Lieutenants and 42 firefighters.

 Police department

 The city's police department includes 85 employees, of whom 79 are sworn officers and an additional six dispatchers.
 After a no-confidence vote against the department's leadership in December 2020, the police union suspended a group of eight officers, seven of them Black, who had supported the chief and deputy chief.
+The Police Department has had one line of duty death, Sergeant John Francis Crowley, who died of carbon monoxide poisoning in 1975.

 Federal, state, and county representation

 Englewood is located in the 5th Congressional District and is part of New Jersey's 37th state legislative district.

-In redistricting following the 2010 census, which was in effect from 2013 to 2022, the city was in the 9th congressional district.